anewangelfades/lbsim/README.md

 **LBSim** is a 2D/3D fluid dynamics simulator based on the Lattice Boltzmann Method (LBM).

 This repository is a fork of the original [LBSim by Fabio Sussumu Komori](https://github.com/fabioskomori/lbsim).
-It introduces massive structural overhauls to the OpenCL integration, unlocking the full potential of GPU hardware acceleration for complex fluid dynamics simulations.
+It introduces structural overhauls to the OpenCL integration, unlocking the full potential of GPU hardware acceleration for complex fluid dynamics simulations.

 ## 🚀 Major Improvements in this Fork